Architecture Agnostic Neural Networks: Learning Rules

 \subsection{Random Initialization}

-In this section, we train a 90\% random sparse binary neural network on MNIST through the stochastic search and succeed (SSS) algorithm.
+We first train a 90\% random sparse binary neural network on MNIST through the stochastic search and succeed (SENSE) algorithm.
 In Figure \ref{fig:MNIST_90_layers}, we alternate the stochastic search throughout layer 1.0 (red) , 2.0 (green) and fc (blue) for 10 epochs each and then repeat the permutations 3 times.
 We can see that by the third epoch the 1.0 and 2.0 layers plateau while the fc layer continues rise with only a moderate plateau, perhaps attributed to the fact that fc is the deepest layer.
-The colored line plots the validation accuracy with the SSS algorithm The black line with orange markers denote the test accuracy of the SSS algorithm.
+In both figure \ref{fig:MNIST_90_layers} and figure \ref{fig:MNIST_90_fc} the colored line plots the validation accuracy with the SENSE algorithm The black line with orange markers denote the test accuracy of the SENSE algorithm.
 The black line with violet markers denote the test accuracy of utilizing backpropagation on the initial sparse, binary network.

-Given the fc layer's success, we trained another model with the SSS algorithm where we only permuted the fc layer weights.
+Given the fc layer's success, we trained another model with the SENSE algorithm where we only permuted the fc layer weights.
 Results for this experiment are shown in figure \ref{fig:MNIST_90_fc}.

+We then wanted to explore how a randomly initialized network would perform if we randomly selected a layer to perturb.
+Utilizing 80\% random sparse binary neural networks on both MNIST, figure \ref{fig:car_MNIST_SENSE}, and on car racing, figure \ref{fig:car_MNIST_SENSE}, we randomly select the layer (layer 1.0, layer 2.0, or the fc layer), and then permute the architecture for three successive neighborhoods.
+Once we have permuted the first randomly chosen layer for 3 neighborhoods, we randomly select another layer and repeat.
+With MNIST and car-racing we reach test accuracy values of 63.4\% and 74.0\% respectively without utilizing backpropagation.